Toolbox Talk – Fatigue

 What we need to do to deal with fatigue

 Have fatigue management systems in place and make sure that your people use them.

-Have regular toolbox talks on fatigue and encourage lifestyle choices that minimise fatigue both on and off the job.
+Regular toolbox talks on fatigue and encourage lifestyle choices that minimise fatigue both on and off the job.